Why Your Training Scores Are Lying to You (And How to Measure What Actually Changes)

 The reason?
 It feels like extra work.
 It also makes the training more accountable, and accountability cuts both ways.
 If the assessment shows participants did not learn, that is a harder conversation than a 4.7 satisfaction score.

-Where Most Indian Organizations Actually Fall Short
+Where Most Indian Organisations Actually Fall Short

 Level 3: Behaviour.
 Are participants applying what they learned back on the job?

 A manager who attended a feedback skills workshop: Is she actually having different conversations with her team?
 A sales executive who went through negotiation training: Is his close rate changing?
-A first-time manager who completed a delegation program: Is he still doing everything himself, or has something shifted?
+A first-time manager who completed a delegation programme: Is he still doing everything himself, or has something shifted?

 Most Indian companies do not track this at all.

 The reason?
 No one owns it.
 The L&D team delivered the training and moved on.
-The line manager was not part of the program design and does not know what to look for.
+The line manager was not part of the programme design and does not know what to look for.
 Nobody set a baseline before the training, so there is nothing to compare.

 Level 4: Results.
 Has the training produced measurable business outcomes?